APA Research Scholars Program

-The APA Board of Directors is proud to announce a new faculty development program, the APA Research Scholars Program, which is designed to help APA members interested in enhancing their academic credentials to develop research skills and to plan, implement, and write-up a research project.
+The APA Board of Directors is proud to announce a new class of scholars for the APA Research Scholars Program, a faculty development program designed to help APA members interested in enhancing their academic credentials to develop research skills and to plan, implement, and write-up a research project.
 The mission of the APA Research Scholars Program is to assist pediatric clinician-educators and clinician-researchers in developing themselves as fulfilled faculty members engaged in important and exciting research and to increase the quality and breadth of child health research.
 This is the second class of APA Research Scholars, with the first class of 13 scholars completing their first year in the program.

 - Who should apply?